pneumus/linux_scripts/arch/qemu_setup.md

 ###### *Note: The correct response is VT-x for Intel and AMD-V for AMD*
 &nbsp;&nbsp;
 ##### Enable Virtualization in BIOS ( UEFI )
-  - Print your motherboard details
+&emsp;- Print your motherboard details
-    ```sh
+&emsp;```sh
     cat /sys/devices/virtual/dmi/id/board_{vendor,name,version}
     ```
-  - Based on the details, google how to enable Virtualization in BIOS ( UEFI ) and enable it
+&emsp;- Based on the details, google how to enable Virtualization in BIOS ( UEFI ) and enable it

 &nbsp;&nbsp;
 ##### Install Prerequisites